joyeusenoelle/GuideToMastodon/README.md

 ## I like Mastodon but I want to use it on my phone.

 Mastodon has a responsive design, so you can use it in your phone's browser.
 Alternately, there are many apps available for Mastodon.
 The most widely-used on iOS are Amaroq and Toot!.
-On Android, try Tusky, Subway Tooter, or Fedilab.
+On Android, try Tusky or Subway Tooter.

 *(NB: I've been told that "Tootdon silently forwards copies of posts you interact as well as the auth token to your account to its to own servers."
 I don't know if that still holds.
 As always, be cautious when giving apps your information.)*